GerHobbelt/owemdjee/README.md

 - **cppflow** [📁](./cppflow) [🌐](https://github.com/GerHobbelt/cppflow) -- run TensorFlow models in c++ without Bazel, without TensorFlow installation and without compiling Tensorflow.
 - **cpp-ipc** [📁](./cpp-ipc) [🌐](https://github.com/GerHobbelt/cpp-ipc) -- a high-performance inter-process communication using shared memory on Linux/Windows.
 - **cpp_rest_sdk**  [📁](./cpp_rest_sdk) [🌐](https://github.com/GerHobbelt/cpprestsdk) -- C++ REST SDK is a Microsoft project for cloud-based client-server communication in native code using a modern asynchronous C++ API design.
 This project aims to help C++ developers connect to and interact with services.
+- **cpp_rest_sdk** [📁](./cpp_rest_sdk) [🌐](https://github.com/GerHobbelt/cpprestsdk) -- the C++ REST SDK is a Microsoft project for cloud-based client-server communication in native code using a modern asynchronous C++ API design.
+This project aims to help C++ developers connect to and interact with services.
 - **cppzmq** [📁](./cppzmq) [🌐](https://github.com/GerHobbelt/cppzmq)
 - **cpuinfo** [📁](./cpuinfo) [🌐](https://github.com/GerHobbelt/cpuinfo) -- CPU & hardware info
 - **createprocess-windows** [📁](./createprocess-windows) [🌐](https://github.com/GerHobbelt/createprocess-windows) -- drive `CreateProcess` Win32 API
+- **CRoaring** [📁](./CRoaring) [🌐](https://github.com/GerHobbelt/CRoaring) -- portable Roaring bitmaps in C (and C++).
+Bitsets, also called bitmaps, are commonly used as fast data structures.
+Unfortunately, they can use too much memory.
+To compensate, we often use compressed bitmaps.
+Roaring bitmaps are compressed bitmaps which tend to outperform conventional compressed bitmaps such as WAH, EWAH or Concise.
+They are used by several major systems such as Apache Lucene and derivative systems such as Solr and Elasticsearch, etc..
+The CRoaring library is used in several systems such as Apache Doris.
 - **crow** [📁](./crow) [🌐](https://github.com/GerHobbelt/crow) -- IPC / server framework
 - **cryptopp** [📁](./cryptopp) [🌐](https://github.com/GerHobbelt/cryptopp)
 - **csync2** [📁](./csync2) [🌐](https://github.com/GerHobbelt/csync2) -- a cluster synchronization tool.
 It can be used to keep files on multiple hosts in a cluster in sync.
 Csync2 can handle complex setups with much more than just 2 hosts, handle file deletions and can detect conflicts.